Kalpana-chavhan/LifeVerse/README.md

-# 🎮 LifeVerse — Gamify Your Entire Reality
+# 🎮 LifeVerse : Gamify Your Entire Reality

-> *Made with 💜 by Kalpana*
+Made by : kalpanachavhan347@gmail.com

 **Turn your real life into an epic MMORPG.** Every habit, every quest, every achievement — your actual life becomes a game.
 Earn XP for doing laundry.
 Evolve creatures by studying.
 Build a city by saving money.